 What are the options for returning my mail-in or absentee ballot?

-If you request a mail-in ballot for the 2021 Municipal Election you have four main options for voting.
+If you request a mail-in ballot for the 2022 General Primary Election you have four main options for voting.
 They are:

 - Return the mail-in ballot directly to the Main Entrance of the Willowbank Building, 420 Holmes St, in Bellefonte.
 Ballots will be accepted for in-person return from: